valenNovillo/TP1-SO/README.md

   ### view.c
   expects a valid name of an existing shared memory as a command line argument, to use the one printed by app_md5 it needs to be done before its 2 seconds sleep ends
   ./view /shm_name
+  outputs the contents of the buffer contained in the shared memory to stdout

   ### piping app_md5.c and view.c
   is not necessary to give a command line arguement to view.c in this format